mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type AddTags: list
     :param AddTags:

-      Tags to add to the existing list of tags associated with the portfolio.
+      The tags to add.

       - *(dict) --*

-        Key-value pairs to associate with this provisioning.
-These tags are entirely discretionary and are propagated to the resources created in the provisioning.
+        Information about a tag.
+A tag is a key-value pair.
+Tags are entirely discretionary and are propagated to the resources created when provisioning a product.

         - **Key** *(string) --* **[REQUIRED]**

-          The ``ProvisioningArtifactParameter.TagKey`` parameter from  DescribeProvisioningParameters .
+          The tag key.

         - **Value** *(string) --* **[REQUIRED]**

-          The desired value for this key.
+          The value for this key.